Position

 How to become a Millwright?

 Becoming a millwright offers a rewarding career path in the skilled trades.
 This profession involves installing, moving, and repairing large machinery in factories and other industrial settings.
-The job requires a mix of technical skills and physical strength.
-Here is a step-by-step guide to help someone start this career.
+The journey to becoming a millwright requires dedication and specific steps.
+Here is a clear outline to guide you through the process.

 1. Obtain a high school diploma or GED.